A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Introduction

 \circled{2} \textbf{Global Information}: This category involves functions from other code files within the same repository, accessible via fully qualified import API names.
 A previous research highlighted that only around 30\% of methods operate independently in open-source projects~\cite{yu2023codereval}.
-Hence, these external functions are essential for implementing new functions without duplicating existing code.
+Hence, these external functions are essential for implementing new functions without duplicating code.
 For example, developers import functions ``from \textit{unstructured.partition.text\_type} import \textit{is\_bulleted\_text}'' from other modules, instead of writing a function to judge ``bulleted text'' from scratch.

-\circled{3} \textbf{Third-Party-Library Information}: This category includes third-party libraries that are already pre-installed in the code repository's environment.
-These libraries can be accessed directly through import statements, enhancing the functionality without additional dependencies.
+\circled{3} \textbf{Third-Party-Library Information}: This category includes third-party libraries pre-installed in the code repository's environment.
+These libraries can be accessed directly through import statements, enhancing functionality without extra dependencies.

-Unfortunately, none of existing code generation methods take above three information into consideration simultaneously.
-As the most common code generation tool, ChatGPT~\cite{ChatGPT} showcases a commendable level of coding ability~\cite{zhuang2023efficiently}, but it solely depends on the users' input.
-GitHub Copilot~\cite{GithubCopilot}, which explicitly utilizes local information spanning the current working context, often struggles to harness the full potential of global information presented in the entire code repository.
-When these methods disregard local and global module information, they risk omitting crucial logic during code generation~\cite{gifany2013logic}.
+Unfortunately, none of the existing code generation methods take the above three types of information into consideration simultaneously.
+As the most common code generation tool, ChatGPT~\cite{ChatGPT} demonstrates commendable coding ability~\cite{zhuang2023efficiently} but relies solely on user input.
+GitHub Copilot~\cite{GithubCopilot}, which explicitly utilizes local information spanning the current working context, often struggles to harness the full potential of global information presented in the entire code repository.\footnote{\href{https://githubnext.com/projects/copilot-view/}{https://githubnext.com/projects/copilot-view/}} When these methods disregard local and global module information, they risk omitting crucial logic during code generation~\cite{gifany2013logic}.
 For instance, they might forget to extract text from a tag before attempting to identify it as a bullet point (\textit{is\_bulleted\_text}).
 Furthermore, neglecting third-party library information may cause the LLMs to randomly select third-party libraries and generate code based on them.
 If the selected libraries third-party are unsupported under the given environment, it can lead to compatibility issues, such as ``\textit{ModuleNotFoundError: No module named xxx.}''